 Written informed consent will be obtained from each study participant prior to conducting study-related procedures.
-Each study site is responsible for developing a study informed consent form for local use, based on the templates in Appendix IV, which describe the purpose of the study, the procedures to be followed, and the risks and benefits of participation, in accordance with all applicable regulations.
+Each study site is responsible for developing a study informed consent form for local use, based on the templates in Appendix III, which describe the purpose of the study, the procedures to be followed, and the risks and benefits of participation, in accordance with all applicable regulations.
+Based on local IRB approval and state law, sites may seek a waiver of parental consent for either the DC-RDS activities alone or both the DC-RDS and CM activities.
+However, only sites that are granted a waiver of parental consent for the DC-RDS activities will be allowed to screen minors (16 and 17 year olds).